 Do your goods exceed the max. dimensions?

-Your goods should NOT exceed the maximum dimensions shown on our pallet size guide; If they do, the driver may refuse to handle them.
+Your goods shouldn't go over the size limits we've got in our pallet size guide.
+If they do, the driver might just refuse collection.

-We CANNOT ship anything bigger than an oversized pallet through the network.
+Anything larger than an oversized pallet won't make it through our network.

 Have you packed personal items?

-The driver may refuse to handle your pallets if they contain personal belongings.
+Our driver might refuse to handle your pallets if they find any personal items in there.

 Was anyone onsite?

-If there was nobody onsite when the driver arrived to collect, they would have been advised to move on to their next collection and you will be charged for a wasted journey.
+If no one was around when the driver showed up for the pickup, they would have been told to head to their next collection, and unfortunately, you'd be charged for the missed trip.

-Our drivers will never just assume which pallets are theirs to collect; There needs to be someone present, or a clear indication of where the pallets will be left in advance.
+Our drivers won't make any assumptions about which pallets to pick up.
+There must either be someone on-site or a clear heads-up about where the pallets will be placed in advance.